Upgrade RStudio Workbench

 - Edit the config files for all nodes to use the Postgres database.

-- Install the new version of RStudio Server Pro.
+- Install the new version of RStudio Workbench.

-Detailed instructions can be found in the RStudio Server Professional Edition - Admin guide.
+Detailed instructions can be found in the RStudio Workbench Professional Edition - Admin guide.

-RStudio Server Pro 1.4 allows users to launch VS Code sessions in addition to RStudio, JupyterLab, and Jupyter Notebook sessions.
+RStudio Workbench 1.4 allows users to launch VS Code sessions in addition to RStudio, JupyterLab, and Jupyter Notebook sessions.
 This configuration must be enabled by an administrator.

 Enabling VS Code sessions is a two step process: